jul0105/last-byte.github.io/_posts/2019-01-22-securing-your-macbook2.md

 subtitle: 'Separating Privileges (2): different accounts for different privilege levels'
 ---
 # Introduction
 Quick recap of what we saw in the [last post](https://blog.notso.pro/2019-01-21-securing-your-macbook/).
-In the first part of this serie we saw how to create a new user and allow only him to unlock FV2.
+In the first part of this series we saw how to create a new user and allow only him to unlock FV2.
 This effectively allows having different passwords for FV2 decryption and user authentication.

 In this short post we will see how to segregate privileges and have an account ONLY for administrative purposes and one for everyday tasks.
 The reason behind this is that if your everyday account gets compromised for whatever reason (browser 0day?
 Wrong email attachment?
 TotallyNotMalware.dmg?) it won't have access to superuser capabilities and/or `sudo`.